Outpatient Behavior Therapy

 Even when symptoms are quite severe, outpatient therapy is usually sufficient for significant symptom relief.
 Sometimes people have been so demoralized by years of unrelenting OCD symptoms that they think they need to be hospitalized.
 Hospitalization or a stay at a residential facility may or may not be a good choice.
 A course of outpatient therapy may be just as effective at significantly less cost.

-We refer to our outpatient treatment as "standard" or "regular" or "weekly" outpatient therapy when it involves meeting with one of our therapists once or twice a week, typically for about an hour each session.
-A course of this therapy typically runs for a few weeks or a few months.
+I refer to outpatient treatment as "standard" or "regular" or "weekly" therapy when it involves meeting once or twice a week, typically for 45 to 50 minutes each session.
+A course of this therapy typically runs from several weeks to a few months.
 This is usually sufficient for most cases of OCD.
-If you live at considerable distance from AustinOCD, or if OCD symptoms have not responded to weekly therapy, more intensive treatment, involving more hours per day and more days per week, may be more practical or more effective.
+In some cases, significant progress can be made in only 2-3 sessions.
+If you live a considerable distance from Austin, or if OCD symptoms have not responded to weekly therapy, more frequent therapy involving more hours per day or more days per week, may be more practical or more effective.

 Treatment of Choice for OCD